Modelling preventive measures and their effect on generation times in emerging epidemics: Supplementary material

 We can also consider a delay between the moment an infectee is detected and their infector is contact traced.
 Letting $d$ be the probability density function of the delay time, and $\bar{f}_{T_D}^{d}(t)=\int \bar{f}_{T_D}(t-v)d(v)dv$, the through-infectees contact tracing rate becomes

 If the delay, $d\in \mathbb{R}_{>0}$, is deterministic, we obtain

 We conclude this section with a discussion on the through-infector contact tracing rate.
 In fact, while we have assumed it constant, this rate varies with time, depending on how long has passed since the infector was infected.
 Thus, in a rigorous derivation of this rate, the generation time distribution should be involved.
 At the same time, the expression of this rate is needed to express the generation time distribution, leading to a loop of definitions that is not easy to disentangle in the current framework.
 In \cite{scarabel2021} a deterministic model is used, and an integral equation for the through-infector contact tracing rate is derived, however, a similar argument does not apply here, because of the additional challenges caused by the random infectivity profile.
 One of the challenges would consist in describing the infectivity profile of an infector, in fact, such an individual ought to be more infectious that an average individual, since at least one infection has occurred.
 To address these problems, additional structure in the model would be required.
 Instead, since the rate at which an individual is contact traced through their infector does not depend on their infectivity process, we approximate the through-infector contact tracing rate by a constant.
+The value of the constant depends on the specific setting and disease of interest, see Section \ref{sect:ill_CT} for an illustration.